Center for Student Success

 At the Center for Student Success, we help you seamlessly transition into your first year.
 Whether you need guidance academically or personally, we connect students to one-on-one tutoring and support in study skills, mental health and wellness, career exploration and internships, financial aid and scholarships, student clubs and activities, and reminders about important deadlines.
 For upper class students, we can help with academic registrations as well as administrative and financial questions.

-Come in and visit us in our new center in Gengras Student Union.
+Come in and visit us in our temporary location in Gengras Student Union—GSU 331.

 We look forward to working with you.